Ben-harder/Snake-game/README.md

 # Snake-game
-Simple rendition of classic snake arcade game.
+Simple rendition of the classic snake arcade game.